billp72/compass_test_wpope/README.md

 * create a duplicate database that stores the dupkey, position, and searchID The database should store the deduplication state and ordered search snapshot.

-the overhead would be tiny because I'm only brute-forcing (O(N)) paginated data which could be no more than 50 rows<br />
-Using things like RTK (Redux Toolkit) we could further redice the burden on the app as it automatically caches the responses